 The dentists undertook lead roles and shared overall responsibility for the management and clinical leadership of the practice.
-The principal dentist, treatment coordinator and the practice manager shared responsibilities for the day to day running of the service.
+The dentist partners and the practice manager shared responsibilities for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.